Birmingham Aspiration Death in Nursing Home Attorneys

 Thousands of nursing home residents die every year because of aspiration.
 Aspiration occurs when a person breathes a foreign object into their airway.
 If the blockage doesn’t get removed promptly, the individual can’t breathe, and the result is death.
 If you lost a loved one to aspiration due to the negligence of a nursing home staff member or the facility, contact a Birmingham nursing home abuse lawyer at Farris, Riley & Pitt, LLP to discuss your rights and legal options.

 When you place a loved one in the care of a nursing home facility, you trust that they will be allowed to live out their golden years in comfort and dignity.
 To lose them unexpectedly can cause you and your family to suffer immeasurable emotional pain and grief.
 Our team understands what you are going through, and we’ll be here to provide compassionate counsel and aggressive representation to make sure the responsible parties are held accountable for their actions.
-Call us at (205) 324-1212 to speak with a knowledgeable member of our team today.
+Contact Farris, Riley & Pitt, LLP at (205) 324-1212 to speak with a knowledgeable Birmingham personal injury lawyer today.

 What is Aspiration?

 In a nursing home, anything preventing an elderly adult from freely breathing is called aspiration.
 There are three categories of aspiration: aspiration pneumonia, pulmonary aspiration, and choking.

 Aspiration Pneumonia: This is the most common cause of aspiration death among seniors.
 Preventing it from occurring takes the appropriate medical care, treatment, antibiotics, infection prevention, and monitoring.
 Symptoms include:

 - Shortness of breath